C2SP/wycheproof/doc/bib.md

 ### NIST-SP800-57 {#NIST-SP800-57}
 http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf

-### NIST SP800-131A {#NIST-SP800-131A}
+### NIST SP800-131A Revision 2 {#NIST-SP800-131A}
-Transitioning the Use of Cryptographic Algorithms and Key Lengths https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf Some notable changes: Keys with less than 112 bit security are now disallowed.
+Transitioning the Use of Cryptographic Algorithms and Key Lengths https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf Some notable changes in revision 2: Keys with less than 112 bit security are now disallowed.
 EdDSA will be added with FIPS 186-5.
 TDES is disallowed after 2023.
 RSA PKCS 1 v.1.5 for encryption is disallowed after 2023.

 ### EnisaKeySize14 {#EnisaKeySize14}